McCleary, Washington

 McCleary (/məkˈklæriː/) is a city in Grays Harbor County, Washington, United States.
 The population was 1,997 at the 2020 census.

 History

 Henry McCleary came to the land in 1897, building two sawmills and a door manufacturing company.
 He sold the land and the companies to Simpson Logging Company, December 31, 1941.
 On January 9, 1943 the land became an incorporated city named after its founder.
-The Henry McCleary House, designed by Joseph Wohleb, stills stands in Olympia, Washington and is listed on the National Register of Historic Places.
+The Henry McCleary House, designed by Joseph Wohleb, still stands in Olympia, Washington and is listed on the National Register of Historic Places.

-In 1959, McCleary started its Bear Festival.
-It was an idea that bears that were in surplus came and ate the bark from the evergreen trees and killing the trees after hibernation.
-People from all over have come to taste its bear stew.
-Although the bear stew is the big attraction to the festival, there is also a kiddies parade, grand parade, royal court ceremony, bands, dances, slow-pitch baseball, and many other events in all three days.
+Since 1959, McCleary has held the annual Bear Festival with live performances and a parade.
+It originally began as a celebration of the spring bear hunt to control the local population, which endangered timber harvests, and included a serving of bear stew to the community.